 The PFWG role is to enhance sustainable police forensic capability by identifying and implementing sustainable forensic capacity building activities for the Pacific region.
 The PFWG provides a forum for sharing information on forensic training and knowledge in the Pacific.

 The PFWG was formed in 2010 and is constituted as a working group reporting to the PICP through the PICP Secretariat (PICP-S).
 It is coordinated by the Australian Federal Police (AFP) through the Pacific Police Development Program Regional (PPDPR).

 The PFWG membership consists of:

-- The Chair or PICP Executive Leader (on 2-year tenure) of PFWG currently FSM National Police Chief Johnny Santos.
+- The Chair or PICP Executive Leader (on 2-year tenure) of PFWG currently is Nauru Police Commissioner Corey Caleb.